elchico85/codebase-cartographer/README.md

 # codebase-cartographer
-An open-source tool for automatically generating architectural audit reports for any Python codebase.
+A comprehensive open-source tool for automatically generating architectural audit reports for any Python codebase through automated static analysis, dependency visualization, and codebase mapping to deeply understand code structure.

-# CodebaseAuditor

-A comprehensive Python tool for analyzing, mapping, and understanding codebases through automated static analysis and dependency visualization.

 ## Overview